1 (New York City Subway service): 9/11 and recovery

-Elimination of skip stop service
+Elimination of the 9 train and skip stop service

 On April 27, 2004, it was announced that New York City Transit was considering eliminating 9 service, and thus, the skip-stop pattern.
 By that time, riders at skip-stop stations were experiencing longer wait times, and fewer riders were benefiting from the service pattern overall.
 The MTA estimated that eliminating skip-stop service only added 2 1/2 to 3 minutes of travel time for passengers at the northernmost stations at 242nd Street and 238th Street, while many passengers would see trains frequencies double, resulting in decreased overall travel time because of less time waiting for trains.
 Though the MTA had planned to vote on the future of the skip-stop service in summer 2004, it approved the change on January 11, 2005.
-The 9 train was discontinued on May 27, 2005, and the 1 now makes all stops on the IRT Broadway–Seventh Avenue Line.
+The 9 train was discontinued on May 27, 2005, and the 1 now makes all stops on the full route.

-Present day
+Other changes

 On March 16, 2009, the new South Ferry station opened, replacing the original loop station.
-However, Hurricane Sandy flooded the station, requiring it to be shut down for repairs.
-Rector Street served as a temporary terminal for the 1 until April 4, 2013. when the 1 returned to the reopened loop station.
+However, 1 service was altered after Hurricane Sandy disrupted service around the transit system in 2012.
+The hurricane flooded the new station and caused major damage, requiring it to be closed for repairs.
+1 service was suspended entirely on the evening of October 28, but was restored on the morning of October 31; the 1 was initially cut back from South Ferry to 34th Street–Penn Station; service was restored to 14th Street on November 3, to Chambers Street on November 5, and then to Rector Street on November 12.
+Rector Street served as a temporary terminal for the 1 until April 5, 2013, when the old South Ferry loop station reopened on that day in the early morning.
 The old loop station then served as a temporary terminal until the replacement South Ferry station reopened on June 27, 2017.
+In August 2023, weekend frequencies on the 1 were increased from eight minutes to six minutes.
+Effective December 15, 2024, two evening PM trains started terminating at 215th Street.